Shiona hits fundraising milestone

 “The highlight of all the challenges has been spending time creating special memories with my incredible family and friends, who have joined me on the amazing adventures which have raised so much money for melanoma research at The Royal Marsden.

-My advice to anyone who wants successfully fundraise for their cause is to share your personal story on why the charity is so important and engage your family, friends and colleagues to support you in the fundraising.
+My advice to anyone who wants to successfully fundraise for their cause is to share your personal story on why the charity is so important and engage your family, friends and colleagues to support you in the fundraising.

 Shiona’s favourite fundraising challenges